crest-cassia/oacis/en/configuring_simulator.md

 In this page, we are going to demonstrate how to setup a simulator on OACIS.

 In order to execute an existing simulator from OACIS, the simulator must be prepared to conform to the requirements by OACIS.
 For example, OACIS gives input parameters to simulators by command-line arguments or JSON.
-Your must prepare a small script in order to adjust the interface of input parameters.
+You must prepare a small script in order to adjust the interface of input parameters.
 In this page, how to prepare a simulator as well as a few samples are demonstrated.

 * TOC